Suyash0/RFID-Door-Access-System/README.md

 # RFID-Door-Access-System
-I have created this proect using Cisco Packet Tracer.
+I have created this project using Cisco Packet Tracer.